graphile/graphile.github.io/src/pages/postgraphile/live-queries.md

 columns are not kept up to date (although they are re-calculated whenever a table update triggers the subscription).
 Monitored tables must also use primary keys.

-### Performance

-Live queries are a lot more expensive than regular subscriptions - the server must monitor a lot more sources to detect a change (monitoring each individual record returned, plus monitoring for additions/removals from any collection including filtering constraints), and changes will most likely be more frequent as they're coming from multiple sources.
-Use live queries with care - it's wise to keep the queries as small as possible since they must be recalculated any time anything within the query results changes.

 ### Amazon RDS